ton-blockchain/docs/docs/overviews/TL-B.md

 # TL-B
 TL-B stands for "Typed Language - Binary".
 It is used to describe scheme of (de)serialization of objects to [Cells](/overviews/Cells.md).
-There are detailed and complete TL-B scheme for all objects in TON: https://github.com/ton-blockchain/ton/blob/master/crypto/block/block.tlb.
+There are detailed and complete TL-B schemes for all objects in TON: https://github.com/ton-blockchain/ton/blob/master/crypto/block/block.tlb.

 ## Scheme
-TL-B scheme consist of declarations.
+Each TL-B scheme consists of declarations.
 Each declaration describes _constructor_ for some _type_.
-For instance _type_ Bool may has two _constructors_ for `true` and `false` values.
+For instance _type_ Bool may have two _constructors_ for `true` and `false` values.

 Typical TL-B declarations are shown below:
 ```